• About

 How the tax credit will work: The new tax credit will take effect in 2027, and is permanent, with no date to expire.
 It also does not have an overall cap (so the tax credits will not “run out”).
 However, the maximum tax credit amount for everyone is $1,700 per year.
 The U.S. Treasury Department will oversee the federal tax credits.

-What the tax credit could mean for you: Beginning in 2027, you can donate up to $1,700 to an approved SGO at no extra cost.
+What the tax credit can mean for you: Beginning in 2027, you can donate up to $1,700 to an approved SGO at no extra cost.
 Instead of sending that amount to the IRS, you can redirect it to an SGO.
 Every dollar you give to an SGO counts as a dollar-for-dollar credit on your federal income taxes.

 For example, if you owe $10,000 to the IRS, you can redirect $1,700 to an SGO.
-Your IRS bill is reduced to $8,300, and the $1,700 instead funds scholarships — helping children at no extra cost to you.
+Your IRS bill will be reduced to $8,300, and the $1,700 instead funds scholarships — helping children at no extra cost to you.

 Frequently Asked Questions